Elastic Federated Learning over Open Radio Access Network (O-RAN) for Concurrent Execution of Multiple Distributed Learning Tasks: Abstract

 \section{Abstract}

 Federated learning (FL) is a popular distributed machine learning (ML) technique in Internet of Things (IoT) networks, where resource-constrained devices collaboratively train ML models while preserving data privacy.
 However, implementation of FL over 5G-and-beyond wireless networks faces key challenges caused by (i) dynamics of the wireless network conditions and (ii) the coexistence of multiple FL-services in the system.
 In this paper, we unveil two key phenomena that arise from these challenges: \textit{over/under-provisioning of resources} and \textit{perspective-driven load balancing}, both of which significantly impact FL performance in IoT environments.
 We take the first steps towards addressing these phenomena by proposing a novel distributed ML architecture called \textit{elastic FL} ({\tt EFL}). {\tt EFL} unleashes the full potential of Open RAN (O-RAN) systems and introduces an elastic resource provisioning methodology to execute FL-services.
 It further constitutes a multi-time-scale FL management system that introduces three dedicated network control functionalities tailored for FL-services, including \textit{(i) non-real-time (non-RT) system descriptor}, which trains ML-based applications to predict both system and FL-related dynamics and parameters; \textit{(ii) near-RT FL controller}, which handles O-RAN slicing and mobility management for the seamless execution of FL-services; \textit{(iii) FL MAC scheduler}, which conducts real-time resource allocation to the end clients of various FL-services.
-We finally prototype {\tt EFL} to demonstrate its potential in improving the performance of FL-services.
+We finally prototype {\tt EFL} to demonstrate its potential in improving the performance of FL-services. { Our implementations are publicly available at the following GitHub repository: \href{https://github.com/payamsiabd/Elastic_FL_Over_O_RAN.git}{https://github.com/payamsiabd/Elastic\_FL\_Over\_O\_RAN.git} }